 Advantages and Disadvantages of Generational Marketing

-For any business, it is their duty to understand the customers.
+For any business, it is its duty to understand the customers.
 One way to do this is to analyze the customer’s age.
 However, generational marketing has its own advantages and disadvantages.

-- A Lot of difference between the social generations.
-Cater to all type of generations for marketing
+- A Lot of differences between the social generations.
+Cater to all types of generations for marketing

 - Despite tracking personage and shopping behavior, it is quite difficult to determine everything